Twisted Self-Similarity and the Einstein Vacuum Equations: Introduction

-We close the introduction by stating one natural question which is left unaddressed by the above analysis. \begin{question} The initial null hypersurface $\mathcal{H}$ of a Fefferman--Graham spacetime is, in particular, shear-free.
-Equivalently, in terms of the self-similar double-null gague, $\lim_{v\to 0}\left(\Omega\hat{\underline{\chi}}\right) = 0$.
-By the above discussion, any Fefferman--Graham spacetime associated to sufficiently small Dirichlet and Neumann data will exist up to the outgoing cone $\{u = 0\}$ and will be well-approximated there by one of the formal expansions.
-Is it the case that the cone $\{u = 0\}$ is also shear-free?
-Equivalently, in terms of the corresponding self-similar double-null gague, is it the case that $\lim_{u\to 0}\left(\Omega\hat{\chi}\right) = 0$? \end{question} One motivation behind this question is as follows: An analogy may be drawn between the role of self-similar solutions with a shear-free $\mathcal{H}$ within the class of general twisted self-similar solutions and the role of the ``scale-invariant'' solutions written down by Christodoulou in~\cite{ChristBV} within the more general class of self-similar solutions for the spherically symmetric Einstein-scalar field system studied by Christoudoulou in~\cite{ChristNaked}.
+We close the introduction by stating one natural question which is left unaddressed by the above analysis. \begin{question} By the above discussion, any Fefferman--Graham spacetime associated to sufficiently small Dirichlet and Neumann data will exist up to the outgoing cone $\{u = 0\}$ and will be well-approximated there by one of the formal expansions.
+Is it the case that the cone $\{u = 0\}$ is also described by a Fefferman--Graham geometry? \end{question} One motivation behind this question is as follows: An analogy may be drawn between the role of Fefferman--Graham self-similar solutions within the class of general twisted self-similar solutions and the role of the ``scale-invariant'' solutions written down by Christodoulou in~\cite{ChristBV} within the more general class of self-similar solutions for the spherically symmetric Einstein-scalar field system studied by Christoudoulou in~\cite{ChristNaked}.
 The fact that small scale-invariant solutions exist up to and are regular along the analogue of $\{u = 0\}$ may be considered a harbinger of the well-posedness of the spherically symmetric Einstein-scalar field system in the class of ``solutions of bounded variation''~\cite{ChristBV}.